pushys/recoil-tools/README.md

 # Recoil Tools

 Custom [Recoil](https://recoiljs.org) atoms and hooks for basic application needs.
-All atoms are wrappers around native Recoil's `atom` function, except the custom ones enforce particular data structure depending on the atom type.
+All atoms are wrappers around native Recoil's `atom` function, so they enforce particular data structure depending on the atom type.

+This library only includes static atoms for data storage, no asynchronous logic is involved.

 ## Installation